 Part 6 – Paracas

 After Lima we needed a break so we went to some cities in the south: Pisco, Ica, Chincha, they were all terrible. the air and noise pollution were scary.
 People were a little scary but not so much, even the worse places in Peru are better than the best ones in Bolivia, so coming from Bolivia almost anywhere is nice.

-After those cities we went a a small beach town called Paracas, where we decided to stay.
-We did the same way as in Cusco, first we got a hotel for the night and first in the morning we went to look for a more permanent place.
+After those cities, we went a small beach town called Paracas, where we decided to stay.
+We did the same way as in Cusco, first we got a hotel for the night and first in the morning, we went to look for a more permanent place.

 All the rooms were more or less the same.
-We settled for one that as nice and clean, had privacy and it costed the same I was used to pay elsewhere, a hundred dollars a month, so we paid for a month and spent the next 30 days relaxing on the beach and writing stories about cats that get into some sort of troubles.
+We settled for one that as nice and clean, had privacy and it cost the same I was used to paying elsewhere, a hundred dollars a month, so we paid for a month and spent the next 30 days relaxing on the beach and writing stories about cats that get into some sort of troubles.